 From an energy-efficiency standpoint, installing a home automation system may be the most effective way to make your home more energy efficient.

 - Smart thermostats allow you to adjust the temperature of your home based on the time of day, or by manual control, via an app on your smartphone.
-Some smart thermostats, like the Google-owned Nest, learn and adapt to your preferences automatically.
+Some smart thermostats, like the Google-owned Nest Thermostat, learn and adapt to your preferences automatically.

 - Appliance/lighting control allows you to set any light plugged into a smart outlet to turn off at a pre-scheduled time, or, depending on the model you choose, from your smartphone.